randyrossi/bmc64/README.md

 CMDHD drive support was added in v4.1.
 You can switch a drive model to CMDHD and mount .DHD images.
 However, there are some limitations to be aware of:

 1. .DHD files are very slow to attach and parse from SDCards.
 If possible, use a USB thumbstick instead.
 Performance will be much better.
+2. Auto-expanding .DHD files are not supported.
+You may come across instructions on the web telling you to create a 0 byte .DHD file and then create partitions.
+This may work on VICE desktop builds, but this will not work with BMC64.
+Instead, you must pre-allocate the storage space you need.
+Do this with the dd command like this:

-2. Whenever you attach an image, you must RESET the CMDHD drive by using the Options CMDHD Mode.
+**Note:** Occasionally after attaching a CMDHD image you may get a DEVICE NOT FOUND error.
+In that case you can RESET the CMDHD by cycling the Options CMDHD Mode.
 Cycle through the options until you reach 'Normal' again (even if you started on Normal).
 Please be aware that every time you RESET a CMDHD drive, the emulator will freeze for a period of time.
 This makes it looks like it has crashed but it is actually just processing the RESET.
 When using SDCard mounted .DHD files, this pause can be quite long.
 Again, use a USB thumbstick for more reasonable wait times.
-3. Auto-expanding .DHD files are not supported.
-You may come across instructions on the web telling you to create a 0 byte .DHD file and then create partitions.
-This may work on VICE desktop builds, but this will not work with BMC64.
-Instead, you must pre-allocate the storage space you need.
-Do this with the dd command like this:

     dd if=/dev/zero of=my.dhd bs=1M count=16